 Link to the Graduate School policy for Graduate On-Leave Status

 Link to UWHR about GAIP coverage during a leave of absence

 Expanded Academic Time-to-Degree Provisions for Extraordinary Parenting Demands

 This policy is designed to assist graduate students who have extraordinary parenting responsibilities (see definition below) while maintaining continuing student status and facilitating a return to full participation in course work, and – where applicable – research and training.

 A parent with extraordinary responsibilities, with primary responsibility for the child, may receive an extension of up to one extra year.
 A doctoral student seeking parental accommodation must have substantial or extraordinary parenting responsibilities.
-These include childbirth, care of a newborn, newly adopted child or newly-placed foster child, the serious illness of a child, and other exceptional circumstances relating to a child.
+These include childbirth; care of a newborn, newly adopted child, or newly-placed foster child; the serious illness of a child; and other exceptional circumstances relating to a child.
 The child may be the student’s child or that of a spouse or domestic partner.

-Special Note to International Students
+Special Note for International Students

 Withdrawals, leaves, and delayed progress toward completion of degree may have implications for the visa status of international students.
 International students are urged to consult with the Office of International Student Services (ISS) before modifying their degree progress.

 International students are also encouraged to confirm eligibility for health insurance coverage if returning to their home country.